The opening 2 of 'majeure précisée',

 page, although they are not opened 2NT but as other transfer openings at level 3.

-And at the end of the presentation, a reminder of the
+And at the end of the presentation, a summary of the main auctions of the strong and

 With 7, opening